rasheedsaeed/GNewsAPI/README.md

 # GNewsAPI

-A simple python script that uses the full capabilities of https://gnews.io/.
+A Python script that uses the full capabilities of https://gnews.io (V3).